 Let’s talk about some initial steps you can take to learn how to stop dieting and eat normally.
 If you’ve clicked on this article, I’ll take a guess that you’ve been on and off diets (or pursuing weight loss in some form) for quite some time.
 Maybe you have tried to stop dieting before, only to get tempted back for “just one last time”?
-You’re tired of the constant, obsessive thoughts about food, the restricting, and the binging, the hating your body?
+The constant, obsessive thoughts about food, the restricting, and binging, the hating your body are getting exhausting.
 Are you thinking there has GOT to be another way?

 If you’re fed up with being stuck in the cycle of yo-yo diets, know that there is a way out – it’s called Intuitive Eating.
 Intuitive Eating is an evidence-based approach to health and wellness.
 It helps you tune into your body signals, stop the binge-restrict cycle, and heal your relationship with food.
 This is achieved by working through principles that will guide you back to a natural way of eating.
 It is steered by internal body signals and wisdom (i.e. hunger, fullness and satisfaction) rather than external rules.